About Johnson Johnson Lucas & Middleton

 Fairness.
 Justice.
 Respect.

 During the next 30 years, Art increasingly focused his practice on civil litigation, in particular representing people injured or killed by defective products, negligent acts, and other serious wrongdoing.
 In 1983, Art opened the firm now known as Johnson Johnson Lucas & Middleton.
-Today, Art Johnson, together with exceptional colleagues and legal staff, continues the legacy of excellence and outstanding work in representing clients.
+Firm founder Art Johnson was a shareholder until July 2018, when he retired as an attorney.
+He is now a trial consultant for the firm.

 Johnson Johnson Lucas & Middleton is recognized by Martindale-Hubbell’s Bar Register of Preeminent Lawyers with the highest firm rating possible for legal ability and ethical standards.
 The firm is also honored with the top Tier 1 Metropolitan Best Law Firm ranking by U.S. News & World Report – Best Lawyers in America.